angular/angular/aio/content/guide/upgrade.md

-In our `app.module.ts` we need to add `AppComponent` to the declarations and boostrap array.
+In our `app.module.ts` we need to add `AppComponent` to the declarations and bootstrap array.

 Next we configure the router itself.
-We want to use [hash navigation](guide/router#hashlocationstrategy) in Angular because that's what we're also using in AngularJS.
+We want to use [hash navigation](guide/router-appendix#location-strategy) in Angular because that's what we're also using in AngularJS.

 Lastly, and most importantly, we want to use a custom `UrlHandlingStrategy` that will tell